NicolasBighetti/twitchplaysreborn/README.md

 * use of custom TwitchEvent like Spamming and CloudWord to interact with your viewers
 * dynamic management of camps, your viewers can join the different side based of the number of Pawn you dropped in your game

 ### Getting Started

-Download te latest version from github
+Download the latest version from GitHub.
-Launch Unreal Engine
+Launch Unreal Engine.

-Create a new C++ Basic Code project, call it TwitchTest It's very important to call it TwitchTest cause all the file belongs to this module
+Create a new C++ Basic Code project, call it MyProject (or however you want).

 ![start](https://github.com/Paltoquet/UnrealTutoRessource/blob/master/Start1.PNG)

-Go to your Source folder (UnrealProjects/TwitchPlaysProject/Source) Insert the content of Source/TwitchTest/private and Source/TwitchTest/classes you get from the git repository in to your Source folder
+Go to your Source folder (**UnrealProjects/MyProject/Source**).
+Insert the content of **Source/TwitchTest/Private** and **Source/TwitchTest/Classes** you get from the Git repository in to your Source folder
-(Classes got all the .h files, private all the .cpp, the files from root are just samples)
+(Classes got all the .h files, Private all the .cpp, the files from root are just samples).

-Add the TwitchPlaysAPI.conf and bannedWords.txt in your Config folder (UnrealProjects/TwitchPlaysProject/Config) Open the TwitchPlaysAPI.conf from notepad supply it with the appropriate info
+Add the *TwitchPlaysAPI.conf* and *bannedWords.txt* in your Config folder (**UnrealProjects/TwitchPlaysProject/Config**).
+Open the *TwitchPlaysAPI.conf* and supply it with the appropriate configuration.

-channel: the channel you wish to connect
+* channel: the channel you wish to connect
-botNickname: the pseudo of a valid Twitch acount oAuth : a crypted key you got from http://www.twitchapps.com/tmi/ linked to your account
+* botNickname : the pseudo of a valid Twitch account
+* oAuth : a crypted key you got from http://www.twitchapps.com/tmi/ linked to your account
-strategy: basic (each word one command), anarchy (a random command during lap time), democracy (an elected command during lap time)
+* strategy : basic (each word one command), anarchy (a random command during lap time), democracy (an elected command during lap time)
-tick: lap time for anarchy or democracy in second
+* tick : lap time for anarchy or democracy in second

 ```
 oAuth : xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx